gruntjs/grunt-contrib-compress/README.md

 ## Release History

+ * 2013-02-21   v0.4.1   Pretty print compressed sizes.
+Logging each addition to a compressed file now only happens in verbose mode.
  * 2013-02-14   v0.4.0   First official release for Grunt 0.4.0.
  * 2013-01-22   v0.4.0rc7   Updating grunt/gruntplugin dependencies to rc7.
 Changing in-development grunt/gruntplugin dependency versions from tilde version ranges to specific versions.
  * 2013-01-13   v0.4.0rc5   Updating to work with grunt v0.4.0rc5.
 Conversion to grunt v0.4 conventions.
 Replace basePath with cwd.